adehad/dhikr-hub/site/content/Contributing/developer.md

 {{</* qasida_meta */>}}
 ```

-## Word by Word
+## Phrase by Phrase (not so much Word by Word)

 This feature is implemented as part of the `verse` shortcode.
-As some translations may involve more poetic translations or otherwise translate multiple words
-together, making it harder to read the Arabic verse, I've moved away from using this as the default.

-But may be useful for you regardless.
+The intention was to help those link the source Arabic with the translation.

+However, a pure 'word by word' translation loses the poetic beauty
+that can typically only be captured by translating words in their ensemble.
+Hence a 'phrase by phrase' is more appropriate.

-Have a look at this example:
+Have a look at this example of the implementation:

 {{< verse file="salawaat/example" lang="en" >}}

 ## Settings Functionality

-User settings are managed through JavaScript and stored in localStorage.
+User settings are managed through JavaScript and stored in `localStorage`.
 The settings include:

 - Display options for Arabic, transliteration, and translation
 - Font family selection for Arabic text